ib-bsb-br/ib-bsb-br.github.io/_posts/2025-02-10-android2raspberry.md

    – Reflash GApps or Magisk after each OTA, if necessary.

 ────────────────────────────────────────────────────────
-SECTION B: DETAILED GUIDE & ADVANCED TOPICS ────────────────────────────────────────────────────────
+## B: DETAILED GUIDE & ADVANCED TOPICS
+────────────────────────────────────────────────────────
 1. PRE-INSTALLATION PREPARATION
    – Hardware Requirements: Pi 4 or Pi 5 recommended, 2 GB+ RAM.
 A good SD card or USB drive for faster performance.